devleaks/cockpitdecks-docs/docs/Extending/Web Decks.md

 ### `deckconfig/secret.yaml`

-If several virtual web decks are running, it is necessary, like other decks, to specify their serial numbers in the secret.yaml file.
+If several web decks are running, it is necessary, like other decks, to specify their serial numbers in the secret.yaml file.

-> [!NOTE] Serial Number of Virtual Web Decks
+> [!NOTE] Serial Number of Web Decks
-> The serial number of virtual decks must be specified in the secret.yaml file.
-It can be any number or string, but it must be different for each virtual web deck.
+> The serial number of web decks must be specified in the secret.yaml file.
+It can be any number or string, but it must be different for each web deck.

 ```yaml
 Vdeck1: deck1